All tools

-Perceptron ML: invite-only AI platform turning SEC filings, RFPs, and listings into drafted responses across 4 verticals, with human approval before send.
+Perceptron Labs' invite-only platform turns SEC filings, GovCon RFPs, property listings, and legal filings into AI-drafted responses across 4 verticals, with human approval before send.

 Perceptron ML is an invite-only automation platform from Perceptron Labs that monitors 4 vertical data sources, SEC filings, government RFPs, property listings, and data breach disclosures, deduplicates matching events, and drafts a response with its Percy AI agent.
 A human must approve every draft before it sends.
 Pricing is undisclosed; access is gated behind an intro call.